Call Us (714) 628-1020 · info@gmcompliance.com

 If the product has not yet left the factory, either of these two certification types can be an option.
 Ultimately, the answer depends on the type of product, the situation, and the intended use.
 A Field Evaluation is often quicker and more cost-effective, but it has a smaller, more specific scope; an NRTL listing is more time-consuming and expensive, but it may provide a better long-term value if you continue to produce the same products under the same specifications.

 Choosing the right compliance strategy saves time and money in the long run.
-G&M Compliance is an accredited FEB, as well as an expert partner in NRTL listings, which helps the G&M team create the best strategy for your unique situation.
+G&M Compliance is an accredited Field Evaluation Body, as well as an expert partner in NRTL listings, which helps the G&M team create the best strategy for your unique situation.

 Contact G&M Compliance today to discuss whether field evaluation, UL certification, or NRTL listing is right for your situation.